denisdss/Web3-Mutable-Smart-Contracts/manual/deploy.md

-# Deploy na rede Polygon ou Mumbai
+# Deploy on the Polygon or Mumbai network

-# Para realizar o deploy na rede Polygon ou Mumbai, você pode usar o comando abaixo:
+# To deploy on the Polygon or Mumbai network, you can use the command below:

-## Para a rede Polygon Mainnet:
+## For the Polygon Mainnet:

 npx hardhat run --network polygon scripts/deploy.js

-## Para a rede Testnet Mumbai:
+## For the Mumbai Testnet:

-npx hardhat run --network amoy scripts/deploy.js
+npx hardhat run --network mumbai scripts/deploy.js

-# Isso irá usar a chave privada da sua MetaMask e a URL do RPC configurada no hardhat.config.js para implantar o contrato.
+# This will use your MetaMask private key and the RPC URL configured in hardhat.config.js to deploy the contract.